Yishen27/Extended-Kalman-Filter/README.md

 The program reached RMSEs for x postion, y position, x velocity, y velocity lower than 0.11, 0.11, 0.52, 0.52, respectively.

  ## File structure

- - Folder *src*
+ ### Folder *src*

  This is the folder contains all c++ files consititute the program.

+ - FusionEKF.cpp and FusionEKF.h

+   Code for implementing sensor fusion and corresponding header. `FusionEKF.cpp` initialize variables and matrices, initialize the Kalman filter position vector with the first sensor measurements, and call the update step for either the lidar or radar sensor measurement.

+ - kalman_filter.cpp and kalman_filter.h

+ `kalman_filter.h` defines the kalman_filter class. `kalman_filter.cpp` contains functions for the prediction step as well as the Kalman filter update step (lidar) and extended Kalman filter update step (radar).

- - UD_README.md
+### UD_README.md

  The original readme file of this project.